lbondi7/lbondi7.github.io/_posts/2019-03-08-llp-dd-network-rr-1.markdown

 ## Changes

-We have discussed making a few changes to try and improve teh game.
+We have discussed making a few changes to try and improve the game.
  - Give the player multiple targets so other players will find it tougher to guess where they are moving towards.
  - Add a mass migration card so the player can move two spaces, to speed the game up
  - Combining the ranger and protester card so they both do the same thing